-- Stanford's achievements in sustainability-focused operations and academic research have been recognized by regional, national, and international organizations.
-The wide spectrum of Stanford's awards and commendations highlights the multifaceted nature of sustainability. - In 2017, Stanford earned a Platinum rating through the Sustainability Tracking, Assessment & Rating System (STARS), conducted by the Association for the Advancement of Sustainability in Higher Education (AASHE) in recognition of its sustainability achievements--making it one of only two higher education institutions in the world to reach this milestone.
-Its score of 85.74% is the highest of any submitting institution to date and reflects significant sustainability advancements such as the Stanford Energy System Innovations project and continual increases in sustainability-focused academic and engagement opportunities.
+Stanford's achievements in sustainability-focused operations and academic research have been recognized by regional, national, and international organizations.
+The wide spectrum of Stanford's awards and commendations highlights the multifaceted nature of sustainability.

+In 2017, Stanford earned a Platinum rating through the Sustainability Tracking, Assessment & Rating System (STARS), conducted by the Association for the Advancement of Sustainability in Higher Education (AASHE) in recognition of its sustainability achievements--making it one of only two higher education institutions in the world to reach this milestone.
+Its score of 85.74% reflects significant sustainability advancements such as the Stanford Energy System Innovations project and continual increases in sustainability-focused academic and engagement opportunities.
 Stanford's report is publicly available on the STARS website.